I am a nurse.

 If you want to call me Doctor, go right ahead NEW

 If someone asks about my education I will tell them I have doctorate.
 They might call me Dr after that, that’s fine, but I often joke that I don’t go by Dr inside the hospital.
-I make a point to use my first name for introductions, and the few staff members who prefer to call me Dr out of respect call me Dr [FirstName].
-Few know my last name, and no one uses it.
+I make a point to use my first name for introductions, and no one uses it.

 I’m proud of my doctorate and am not going to pretend I don’t have one, but I don’t “put it out there.”